3 Chemical Control of Microbial Growth and Environmental Microbes

 Method:

-1. Divide your plate into 10 sections as shown.
+1. Divide your agar plate into 6 sections with a marker as shown.

 License